Hyperbaric Oxygen Therapy (HBOT) and Stroke

 How Does the Brain Recover from a Concussion?

 The brain is a powerful organ with incredible self-healing mechanisms.
-Even if you underwent an accident years ago, there’s still hope for recovery decades later.
+Even if you experienced an accident years ago, there’s still hope for recovery decades later.
 The key is finding the right treatment program to give the brain a delicate push for unleashing that potential.

 Proper medical expertise and protocol can help: